marksherriff/uvacs-advising/index.markdown

 Site Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

-## Summer Orientation 2023

-_**Welcome new Hoos!**_

-[Information for Summer Orientation 2023]({{ baseurl }}/semester/f23/summer2023.html) - Information for incoming first year students (College and SEAS) can be found on this page.
-Go here to get answers to questions like what CS course you could/should take, what courses may have openings, and general advice.

-[Information for Transfer Students Summer 2023]({{ baseurl }}/semester/f23/transfer2023.html) - Are you a new transfer student?
-We have seperate information for you on this page.

-Also, feel free to search the site with the search bar above to find information about our different degree programs and answers to many of your questions!

-## Updates Coming for ENGR 1010, ENGR 1020, and STS 2600

-Starting in Fall 2023, SEAS students will no longer take STS 1500, ENGR 1624, and an STS 2000-level elective.
-These three courses are being replaced by ENGR 1010, ENGR 1020, and STS 2600.
-First-year SEAS students will take ENGR 1010 in their first semester and ENGR 1020 in their second semester.
-STS 2600 will generally be taken during the second year.

-Note that we are in the process of updating this website and materials with these changes!
-Students who have entered UVA prior to Fall 2023 should have already completed ENGR 1624, STS 1500, and their STS elective.
-(If the STS elective is remaining, the student should take STS 2600.)

 ## Information for Fall 2023

 __Additional Courses Will Be Added or Instructors Changed:__